 The 2020–2021 season brochure is only available online.

 No tickets to in-person events open to the public are on sale at this time.

 Will any additional shows be postponed or canceled?

 On July 1 we announced the cancellation of fall Presenting Series events and Browning Cinema screenings.
-At this time, events scheduled for the fall of 2020 are expected to proceed as planned.
-We’ll communicate any program changes via the Center’s website, email, and social media.
+At this time, events scheduled for the spring 2021 season are expected to proceed as planned.
+We’ll communicate any other program changes via the Center’s website, email, and social media.

 How do you handle refunds?

 If a paid, ticketed event is canceled or postponed to protect public and community health you may request the Ticket Office place those funds on your DPAC account for future use or process a refund to the original method of payment.
 Refer to Ticket Information for details.